Rental Market Reels: Bank of England’s Inflation Battle and the Rising Tide of Rents in Great Britain

 Historical Perspective

-To fully grasp the current dynamics of the rental market in Great Britain, it is essential to cast a retrospective glance at its historical progression, particularly in relation to previous economic cycles.
+To fully grasp the current dynamics of the UK rental market, it is essential to cast a retrospective glance at its historical progression, particularly in relation to previous economic cycles.
 A poignant comparison arises when we look back at the late 1980s, a period marked by a similar rate-hiking cycle initiated by the Bank of England.
 Much like today, this era saw a significant uptick in interest rates, a move designed to curb the inflationary pressures of the time.
 However, the landscape of the rental market back then was markedly different from what we observe today.

 In the late 1980s, the rental market was less developed and less integral to the housing sector than it is now.
 The concept of buy-to-let mortgages, which has since revolutionised property investment, was yet to be introduced.
 This meant that private landlords with limited portfolios primarily dominated the market, and the availability of rental properties was comparatively scarce.